Why double Still Outperforms BigDecimal: A Decade-Long Performance Comparison

 Overview

 Many developers consider BigDecimal the go-to solution for handling money in Java.
-They often claim that by replacing double with BigDecimal, they have fixed one or more bugs in their applications.
+They often claim that replacing double with BigDecimal has fixed one or more bugs in their applications.
 However, I find this reasoning unconvincing.
-It's possible that the issue lies not with double, but rather with the way it was being handled.
+The issue may lie not with double but rather with how it was handled.
 Additionally, BigDecimal introduces significant overhead that may not justify its use.

 BigDecimal comes with several drawbacks.
-Here's a quick list of some of its key issues:
+Here are some of its key issues:

 • It creates more garbage (i.e., it causes more frequent garbage collection).